esplito/coding-notes/epicreact/react-performance/notes.md

 ### Production Performance Monitoring

 There's an API for monitoring the performance of a React application in production.
-It is an experimental API called Profiler API.
+It is called Profiler API.
+It also has an API for tracing interactions but it is still experimental.

 More info about the api here:
 * https://gist.github.com/bvaughn/8de925562903afd2e7a12554adcdda16